Alalinga/Tech-Buddy/README.md

 ## Run test
    The test code is located inside the test folder
    Run `npm test` to execute the test.
-Note that the test    framework used is [Mocha](https://mochajs.org/)  and [chai]   (https://www.chaijs.com/), you should at least have the    basics knowlodge of the framework before you can fiddle    around the test codes.
+Note that the test    framework used is [Mocha](https://mochajs.org/)  and [chai](https://www.chaijs.com/), you should at least have the    basics knowlodge of the framework before you can fiddle    around the test codes.

 # The following are the API end points